 Watch out!
 There’s a new Pizza in town.
 If you have a Pizza Passion like me, get ready.
 This Paleo Pizza is loaded with flavor and nutrition.
 It’s a real meal.
 Most pizzas don’t excite my senses – they’re often tasteless with processed ingredients, acidic tomatoes, or don’t satisfy my craving.
 However this pizza is luscious and alive with real-food flavor.

 A pizza dough should be delicious!
 Here’s a recipe for easy yeast-free 12″ crust.
 Or take a look at my yummy Paleo Pizza Dough recipe in various sizes.
 No-Tomato Sauce is my go-to topping because it is delicious and free of nightshade tomatoes – a common allergen.
 You can make the No-Tomato Sauce ahead of time and keep it on hand.
-Or you can also use your favorite tomato sauce.
+Or use your favorite tomato sauce.
 I can’t live without cheese on my pizza, so here’s a recipe below for dairy-free coconut “Mozzarella cheese” made in the blender!
 It’s fabulicious, and better made ahead of time so it can harden in the refrigerator.
 However in a pinch, you can just pour it on the pizza, and it will be wonderful.
 I freeze the No-Tomato Sauce and Mozzarella cheese so they’re ready when I need them fast.
 You’ll find a few non-standard ingredients below – just click on the link for info and where to buy.

 Add your favorite toppings – I used onions, mushrooms, basil.
 This is a basic Vegan Pizza, but you can add meat.
 Today I used natural Prosciutto cured with salt only, no nitrates, sugar or other additives.
 I made it half Vegan and half with Prosciutto.
 Both sides were yummy!
 This recipe makes one fantastic 12-inch Primal Pizza.
 Serves 4.